TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/RestrictionBuilder/Index.rst

 are not in the result set of a casual query.

-This is where this "automatic restriction" stuff kicks in: The construct is created on top of native `doctrine-dbal` as `TYPO3 CMS` specific extension.
+This is where this "automatic restriction" stuff kicks in: The construct is created on top of native Doctrine DBAL as `TYPO3 CMS` specific extension.
 It automatically adds `WHERE` expressions that suppress rows which are marked as deleted or exceeded their "active" life cycle.
 All that is based on the `TCA` configuration of the affected table.